-Serbian people belong to the group of Slavs, actually, south Slavs, and that's why there was Yugoslavia.
-So 'Yugo' or how Serbs say 'Jug' which means 'South,' and 'Slavia' well that's probably something you can figure out by yourself.
+Serbian people belong to the Slavs, actually, south Slavs, and that’s why Yugoslavia existed.
+So ‘Yugo’ or how Serbs say ‘Jug’ which means ‘South,’ and ‘Slavia.’

-Serbia today is a small country with about 9,000,000 people living.
-Their capital is Belgrade is also their biggest city with about 2,500,000 people living in it is the New York of Balkan.
-Not only does it look like New York in some parts, but it is also a well-known Balkan Metropol with many tourists from all around the globe.
+Serbia today is a small country with about 9,000,000 people living in it.
+Their capital, Belgrade, is also their biggest city, with about 2,500,000 people living in it.
+It is said to be the New York of Balkan.
+Not only does it look like New York in some parts, but it is also a well-known Balkan Metropolis with many tourists coming from around the globe.

-Also, Serbia has a lot of minorities, and if we exclude Russia, it is the country with the largest minority groups in the whole European continent.
+In addition, you should know that Serbia has a lot of minorities.
+If we exclude Russia, it is the country with the largest minority groups in the whole European continent.

-The biggest minority living in Serbia are Albanians, which mostly live on the territory of Kosovo and Metohija, Hungarians, which live in the north part of Serbia, called 'Vojvodina.'
+The biggest minorities living in Serbia are the Albanians, which mostly live on the territory of Kosovo, and Metohija, Hungarians, which live in the northern part of Serbia, called ‘Vojvodina.’